NiklasPhabian/pydap/README.md

     pip git+https://github.com/NiklasPhabian/pydap

 ## Launching a pydap server
 One can use the pydap.wsgi.app:DapServer class, initialized with the path to your data files (a DapServer object is a WSGI callable).
-Then you can expose that as your "app" to any WSGI framework.
+Then you can expose that as your "app" to any WSGI framework (from https://github.com/pydap/pydap/issues/46):
-It would looks something (very rough approximation) like this:

     from flask import Flask
     from pydap.wsgi.app import DapServer